Health Plan of Nevada sells the best cheap health insurance in Nevada. Silver plans start at $380 per month before discounts.

 What's the best cheap health insurance in Las Vegas?

-Health Plan of Nevada has the cheapest health insurance in Las Vegas, at $357 per month, on average.
+Health Plan of Nevada has the cheapest health insurance in Las Vegas at $380 per month, on average.
 The company also has the most affordable coverage in large Las Vegas suburbs, such as Henderson and North Las Vegas.

 Methodology

 Rates are for a 40-year-old with a Silver plan, unless otherwise noted.
-Other sources include S&P Global Capital IQ, NAIC (National Association of Insurance Commissioners) and the Nevada Department of Health and Human Services.
+Other sources include S&P Global Capital IQ, the National Association of Insurance Commissioners (NAIC) and the Nevada Department of Health and Human Services.

 Editorial note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.